2022 Hawaii gubernatorial election

 The 2022 Hawaii gubernatorial election took place on November 8, 2022, to elect the next governor of Hawaii.
-Incumbent Democratic Governor David Ige was term-limited and ineligible to run for a third term.
+Incumbent Democratic governor David Ige was term-limited and ineligible to run for a third term.
 Incumbent lieutenant governor Josh Green was the Democratic nominee, and faced former lieutenant governor Duke Aiona, the Republican nominee.
 This marked the third time Aiona had been the Republican gubernatorial nominee, having previously run unsuccessfully in 2010 and 2014.
-Green won the election with 63.2% of the vote with Aiona receiving 36.8% of the vote.
+Green won the election with 63.2% of the vote.

-Green's performance was the highest percentage of the vote ever received by any gubernatorial candidate in the state's history.
-Despite this, Aiona performed 3 points better and received 20,000 more raw votes than Andria Tupola did in 2018.
+Green's performance was the highest percentage of the vote ever received by any gubernatorial candidate in the state's history, surpassing the record from the previous election.
+Despite this, Aiona performed 3 points better and received 20,000 more raw votes than Andria Tupola did in 2018, likely because there were no third-party candidates in the 2022 race.
+Green is the first Hawaii governor born after Hawaii's statehood.